 A healthy caloric breakdown that should leave you full and fortified is roughly 40 percent carbohydrates, 30 percent protein, and 30 percent fat.

-Read more about how to get abs via diet here.
+Read more about how to eat your way to great abs here.

-It’s a drum that bears re-beating: You can’t spot-reduce subcutaneous fat.
-All you can do is perform exercises that efficiently burn it all over your body and hope the process gets to your stomach sooner than later.
-Science shows that cardio plus resistance training is the best way to burn fat, and anyone pondering how to get abs to show should incorporate both.
+It’s a drum that bears re-beating: You can’t spot-reduce fat.
+All you can do is perform exercises that efficiently burn it all over your body, and hope the process gets to your stomach sooner than later.
+Science shows that cardio plus resistance training is the best way to burn fat, and any regimen dedicated to revealing your abs should incorporate both.

 High-intensity interval training